ryanwood/ryanwood.github.io/_posts/2019-02-12-my-approach-to-keto-and-intermittent-fasting.md

 For me, they've all progressed and ended the same way.
 I begin with hope and some initial quick weight loss.
 I continue to follow it closely and over some months lose between 15 and 50 lbs.
 It eventually  becomes unsustainably difficult.
 I go back to eating they way I did before and regain whatever weight was lost over the next few months.
 Ugh.
 Yo-yo dieting sucks.

 Previously, I did these diets to lose weight and mainly, if I'm honest, to look better.
 My health was never the primary motivation.
-That's changing now I'm facing Type 2 Diabetes and all the complications that that brings.
+That's changing now that I'm facing Type 2 Diabetes and all the complications that it brings.
 My health is now the primary motion in my journey toward healing and a better life.

-### How I Eat
+### Eating

 {% include figure.html path=page.thumbnail_path caption="Photo by amirali mirhashemian on Unsplash" caption_url="https://unsplash.com/photos/eRyMytuT0yg?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText" %}